hussein227/Epilespy-EEG-Signals/README.md

 ### Title
 Classification Epilespy (EEG Signals)
-Canadian Chamber Of Commerce
 ### Course
 BSc Thesis under Supervisor Dr.Wael Zakria
 ### Theme
 The theme of the project, is to create Tool instead of Exp Machines as EEG signal device is more Accurate and cheaper compare to Old Machines

-### Overview
-This project followed the Agile Methodology; meaning it was splited into Sprints, with each Sprint lasting a set amount of time and a fully functioning version of the project with the specified System Requirements should be submitted and evaluated.

 ### Objectives
-- Learn how to properly use the Agile Methodology to plan out a project and develop the software.
+- Learn how to Clean Data .
-- Learn the process of following a given set of System Requirements to develop a software.
+- Learn the process of Signal Processing  Techniques .
-- Learn to research and master the use of the MERN Stack.
+- Learn to research and master the use of the Feature Extraction Methods .
-- Learn how to work together as a team on GitHub.
+- Learn how Train Models and comparing acc from different features with different  classifier .

 ## Motivation
 The project is done as a group for a german university course (Advanced Computer lab) and This project is done as a simulation to real company working flow where all team members contribuite together for a final project. which motivated us to put our efforts on a project where we can learn new technologies along side with implementing them on a real application .We make an online courses website to encourage people